tsuAquila/minihackathon-0/av/README.md

 Final Score: Once all rounds are played, the game will tally up the scores and announce the overall winner.

 Feel free to restart the game as many times as you'd like.
-Challenge yourself to best the computer!
+Challenge yourself to beat the computer!
 Enjoy and may the best move win!